How Bad Is It to Miss a Credit Card Payment?

 The best way to prevent a missed credit card payment is by being proactive.
 Here are a few actions to take.

 Pay on time

-Ensure you have enough money in your account to cover your upcoming credit card bills.
-Create a monthly budget, including your debts, to anticipate each months’ expenses.
+Ensure you have sufficient funds in your account to cover your upcoming credit card bills.
+Create a monthly budget, including your debts, to anticipate each month’s expenses.
 It’s important to set limits on personal spending.
-If you’re short on cash, cut any costs that aren’t essential.
+If you’re short on funds, consider cutting any non-essential expenses.

 Pay at least the minimum

 If you’re in a difficult financial position, try to make at least the minimum payment due on your credit card.
-This will keep your account in good standing while you determine a fix.
-Call your issuer to discuss relief options — they might offer a financial hardship program.
+This will keep your account in good standing while you resolve your financial situation.
+Call your issuer to discuss relief options; they might offer a financial hardship program.

 Enroll in autopay

 Most credit card issuers offer an automated way to pay your bills: autopay.
 Enroll in automatic payments for recurring credit card bills.
-You can set it up to pay the minimum amount due, the total statement balance, or a custom amount.
-No more accidentally forgetting a payment.
+You can set up to pay the minimum amount due, the total statement balance, or a custom amount.
+This will ensure you will never accidentally forget to make a payment.
 Peace of mind is a few minutes away — it’s that easy to enroll.